 Ashwagandha for Diabetes and Blood Sugar: The Stress-Glycaemia Loop

-Ashwagandha powder with a nutritious breakfast — supporting blood sugar balance and metabolic health
+Ashwagandha powder with a nutritious breakfast — traditionally used in wellness practices

 By Peter Orpen — Co-Owner, Teelixir